Westinghouse Air Brake Company: Successors WABCO Holdings and Wabtec

-Development of Westinghouse Air Brake
+Development of the Westinghouse air brake

-The straight air brake
+Straight air brake

 The first form of the air brake consisted of an air pump, a main reservoir (pressure vessel), and an engineer's valve on the locomotive, and of a train pipe and brake cylinder on each car.
 One problem with this first form of the air brake was that braking was applied to the first cars in a train much sooner than to the rear cars, resulting in shocks and damages when the rear cars bunted against the cars ahead of them.

 The main objection, however, was that it was not an automatic brake, i.e. even a minor mishap like a broken coupling left the entire train without any brake power at all.

-The plain automatic air brake
+Plain automatic air brake

 In 1872, George Westinghouse invented the automatic air brake by inventing the triple valve and by equipping each car with its own air cylinder.
 Air pressure is maintained in the auxiliary reservoirs and in the train pipe at all times when the brakes are not applied.
 An equilibrium of air pressure is maintained in the train pipe and in the auxiliary air cylinders.